TCK2001/Dunnet-game/README.md

 # Dunnet-game

-## In Read game The output will be
+## In Real game The output will be

 ### Let's play some of the actual game, to remember how rooms display and how the get command works:
 +   % emacs -batch -l dunnet